Ullar-Kask/SGNS/README.md

 # SGNS
-Trainig word embeddings with skip-gram negative sampling model in Tensorflow 2.
+Training word embeddings with skip-gram negative sampling model in Tensorflow 2.

 To start training enter on the command line:
 ```sh